yuyizhong/mama-yogis/README.md

  *Back to top* and *Social Medial Links*
  - Those two features are located at the footer.
 They were tested by clicking on each links.
- - The active page went back to the top and the social Medias are opened at a new tab.
+ - The active page went back to the top and the social Medias were opened at a new tab.

 *Form and Thank You page Testing*